Arctodus: Evolution

-Mitochondrial DNA indicates Tremarctos ornatus (the modern spectacled bear) was more closely related to Arctotherium than Arctodus.
-However, a preliminary investigation of tremarctine bear's nuclear DNA suggests either an extensive history of hybridization between Arctodus and Tremarctos in North America, or hybridization between Tremarctos and Arctotherium (likely A. wingei) in either Central America or South America.
+The mitochondrial genome of Tremarctos ornatus (the modern spectacled bear) is more closely Arctotherium than Arctodus.
+However, a preliminary investigation of the nuclear DNA of short faced bears suggests either an extensive history of hybridization between Arctodus and Tremarctos in North America, or hybridization between Tremarctos and Arctotherium (likely A. wingei) in either Central America or South America.
 Regardless, no evidence of hybridization between Arctodus and ursine bears was found despite an overlap with black bears and brown bears in Pleistocene North America.